nhejazi/masters_thesis/README.md

-# Biostatistics M.A. thesis, UC Berkeley
+# my Biostatistics M.A. thesis (UC Berkeley)

-> [Nima Hejazi's](http://nimahejazi.org) masters thesis, submitted in partial
+> "Complex TMLE stuff for local estimation in DNA Methylation," a masters thesis
-> satisfaction of the requirements for the M.A. in Biostatistics, at UC
+> submitted in partial satisfaction of the requirements for the M.A. in
-> Berkeley, titled "Complex TMLE stuff for local estimation in DNA Methylation"
+> Biostatistics, at UC Berkeley, by [Nima Hejazi](http://nimahejazi.org).

 ---